RicciFlowing/NaiveBayes/_posts/2015-10-30-language-detection.markdown

 Let's write a simple language detector.
 It will recognize german and english texts.
 But you can add more languages with ease.

-We will need the NaiveText gem, so go ahead ans install it:
+We will need the NaiveText gem, so go ahead and install it:
 ```
 gem install NaiveText
 ```